-Timer of the Month is recognition bestowed upon a Jaguar timer at the beginning of each month.
+Timer of the Month is a recognition bestowed upon a Jaguar timer at the beginning of each month.
 The timer is chosen because they have done exemplary work with their timing business and we at ITS would like to highlight their contributions and hard work.

 The Timer of the Month for June is Denis Gagnon of Chrono900.
-We have customers all over the world; Denis and his team work in the greater Canadian area and provide a variety of services to race directors.
+We have customers all over the world; Denis and his teamwork in the greater Canadian area and provide a variety of services to race directors.
 We asked Denis some questions about his timing business, which provides you with a solid understanding of what it really means to be a Jaguar timer.

 1. What is your essential go-to ITS product?

-I would not be a Jaguar timer without the Jaguar timing system at its base, namely the XT reader, 8000 antennas and the Jaguar software.
+I would not be a Jaguar timer without the Jaguar timing system at its base, namely the XT reader, 8000 antennas, and the Jaguar software.
 You can do so much with just those basic elements.
-The XT reader, combined with 8000 antennas and KF chips is so rock solid, we have missed only 4 reads in the last 2 years, out of about 40,000 participants (and obviously, we found those missing reads from the Jaguar Snapshot photos that we always take from two angles, independently of our main Jaguar laptop).
+The XT reader, combined with 8000 antennas and KF chips are so rock solid, we have missed only 4 reads in the last 2 years, out of about 40,000 participants (and obviously, we found those missing reads from the Jaguar Snapshot photos that we always take from two angles, independently of our main Jaguar laptop).
 When we started our timing services, we specifically searched for an antenna-based system, to differentiate ourselves from other timers in Quebec, who use mat-based systems.
 We ultimately found Innovative Timing Systems to be the solution we were looking for.

 2. What’s the craziest thing that has happened to you on a race day or leading up to an event?